Under water? Banks play home loan lottery as insurers bail out

 The number of loans in arrears is expected to balloon as the inferno disrupted the peak holiday season, hitting consumer spending, destroying thousands of homes and killing 33 people.
 Ratings agency Moody's warned that more frequent and severe natural disasters highlighted growing risks to the credit quality of Australia's A$1.8 trillion residential mortgage portfolio, the biggest source of revenue for the nation's banks.
 And the fires have cost insurers more than A$5 billion.

-Mortgage brokers in Queensland state said that banks can insist on more documentation in high-risk postcodes, including evidence of insurance prior to agreeing a loan, but the rigor with which they enforce the rules is patchy.
+Mortgage brokers in Queensland state said that banks can insist on more documentation in high-risk postcodes, including evidence of insurance prior to agreeing a loan, but the rigour with which they enforce the rules is patchy.

 Commonwealth Bank of Australia, the largest mortgage lender, declined to comment.
 National Australia Bank said it mostly focused on a borrower's capacity to service and repay a loan, while Westpac said it had "standard credit controls".